Panchananturuk1/Employee-Management/README.md

 ✅ Add, edit, delete, and view employee records
 ✅ RESTful API built with .NET 6
 ✅ Angular 14 for a responsive and interactive UI
-✅ MySQL or SQL Server database integration
+✅ PostgreSQL database integration via Supabase
 ✅ Validation for input fields
 ✅ Error handling and notifications